Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AAnd I'll just go on up, sing with them.

-Speaker AI've sung with the Merchant Men and I've sung with other, lots of other groups.
+Speaker AI've sung with the Merchant Men and I've sung with other.

-Speaker AWell, if you'd have said that earlier, we would have had you singing with us.
+Speaker ASaid that earlier we would have had you singing with us.

-Speaker AKnow you were into singing as well, so.
+Speaker ADidn't know you were into singing as well, so.

 Speaker AWell, thank you for talking to me today and I hope you guys have a lovely rest of your day.